 During this semester the emphasis is on the specialist services available to patients in a larger regional centre like Bendigo.
 The platform for integrating and embedding specialist knowledge and skills is the one-day-per-week GP placement with parallel consulting alongside the student's GP supervisor.

-Final year Monash students complete seven six-week rotations.
-The seven rotations consist of five core rotations (aged care, emergency medicine, medicine, surgery and speciality), a student elective and a vacation.
+Final year Monash students complete six six-week rotations.
+The six rotations consist of five core rotations (aged care, emergency medicine, medicine, surgery and speciality).

-Based at Bendigo Health, Bendigo Regional Clinical School offers four of the core subjects:
+Based at Bendigo Health, Monash Rural Health Bendigo offers five core subjects: